 Despite the lack of clinical trial evaluation, individuals with CGL are encouraged to follow a high carbohydrate, low-fat diet.
 Such a diet can improve chylomicronemia associated with acute pancreatitis.
 However, such diets may also raise very low density lipoprotein triglyceride concentration.
 It is important that children still consume sufficient energy for proper growth and development.
 Regular exercise and maintaining a healthy weight are also encouraged as a way to decrease the chances of developing diabetes.

 Leptin is a hormone found in adipocytes.
 Severe lipodystrophy is sometimes associated with leptin deficiency.
-On Feb.
-24, 2014, the U.S. Food and Drug Administration approved Myalept (metreleptin for injection) as replacement therapy to treat the complications of leptin deficiency, in addition to diet, in patients with congenital generalized or acquired generalized lipodystrophy.
+In 2014, the U.S. Food and Drug Administration approved Myalept (metreleptin for injection) as replacement therapy to treat the complications of leptin deficiency, in addition to diet, in patients with congenital generalized or acquired generalized lipodystrophy.
 Myalept is a recombinant analogue (laboratory-created form) of human leptin and is taken once a day by subcutaneous (under the skin) injection.
 It has been found to be beneficial for improving metabolic complications, such as diabetes and hypertriglyceridemia.
-The most common side effects are low blood sugar (hypoglycemia), headache, decreased weight, and abdominal pain.
+The most common side effects are low blood sugar (hypoglycemia), headache, and decreased weight.
 Other side effects can be local reactions at injection site, possibility of developing leptin antibodies (which could result in severe infections or loss of treatment effectiveness) and rare cases of T- cell lymphoma.
 It is contraindicated in patients with general obesity not associated with congenital leptin deficiency and with prior severe hypersensitivity reactions to metreleptin or any of the product components.
 Myalept is available only through a restricted distribution program under a Risk Evaluation and Mitigation Strategy (REMS) which requires prescriber and pharmacy certification and special documentation.
 Detailed information about the medication for providers and patients can be found at http://www.fda.gov/downloads/drugs/drugsafety/postmarketdrugsafetyinformationforpatientsandproviders/ucm388903.pdf.

 The characteristic loss of adipose tissue in individuals with CGL cannot be reversed.
 Consequently, cosmetic surgery may be beneficial in improving appearance.
 Individuals with severe facial lipodystrophy can undergo reconstructive facial surgery including fascial grafts from the thighs, free flaps from the anterolateral thigh, anterior abdomen, or temporalis muscle.